ParcivalDev/ParcivalDev/README.md

   <img src="https://i.imgur.com/waxVImv.png" alt="Separator" width="100%">
 </div>

-<h2 align="center">🧠 Puzzle of the Day 🧠</h2>
+<h2 align="center">🧠 Riddle of the Day 🧠</h2>

 <div align="center">
   <details>
-    <summary>Click to reveal the puzzle</summary>
+    <summary>Click to reveal the riddle</summary>
     <br>
-    "I'm a famous video game character.
-I was born in the 80s, I love mushrooms, and I'm always trying to save a princess.
-Who am I?"
+    "I have cities, but no houses.
+I have mountains, but no trees.
+I have water, but no fish.
+What am I?"
     <br><br>
     <details>
       <summary>See answer</summary>
       <br>
-      It's-a me, Mario! 🍄
-      - Created in the 80s
-      - Mushrooms are power-ups
-      - Always saving Princess Peach
+      A map! 🗺️
     </details>
   </details>
 </div>